luca-heltai/bare-dealii-app/README.md

 	./tests
 	./gtests

-The directories contain a minimal working application (identical to step-4, where source and include have been separated) which solves the Poisson problem on a square, a test directory that uses deal.II style testing, and a test directory that uses google tests.
+The directories contain a minimal working application (identical to step-6, where implementations and declarations have been separated) to solve the Poisson problem on a square, a test directory that uses deal.II style testing, and a test directory that uses google tests.

 The CMakeLists.txt will generate both an executable and a library containing all cc files **except** source/main.cc.
 This library is